Why not treat someone to a meal at any AWT venue with one of our popular gift vouchers?Enquire

 Antony left the Simpsons of Cornhill group at the beginning of 1997 to open Woz to huge acclaim.
 In 2002 came Notting Grill, another highly popular restaurant which specialised in 35 day aged beef, based in London’s Notting Hill area.
-He now has two restaurants and a pub: Windsor Grill and Kew Grill which serve his unique retro grill style cuisine using only the best, locally sourced ingredients and The Greyhound in Rotherfield Peppard, just outside of Henley-on-Thames, serving a great selection of beers & ales, too.
-AWT is usually to be found in the kitchen of this picturesque pub.
-He also has Windsor Larder a food and wine to go shop.
+He now has two popular restaurants, The Greyhound near Henley on Thames Oxfordshire and Kew Grill, Kew; both serving his unique retro grill style cuisine using the best locally sourced ingredients.
+The Greyhound serves a great selection of beers and ales and Antony is often to be found behind the stoves at this picturesque restaurant.

 In March 1988 he won the Mouton Rothschild Menu Competition, and shortly before in December 1987 the most prestigious accolade: the Meilleur Ouvrier de Grande Bretagne (MOGB) – the chef’s Oscar – which is the Academy of Culinary Arts competition, held every four years, to find the most talented chefs in the country.
 He is one of only a handful of chefs the UK to have merited the lifelong title so far.
 In 1989, he represented Great Britain in the Bocuse d’Or, which is a bi-annual world competition launched by Paul Bocuse and feted by the culinary soul of France itself, attracting extensive media coverage.
 He was placed 6th out of 26 international competitors.
 His talents are not restricted to cooking and eating: his powerful imagination and flair for interior design are additional factors contributing to the success of his ventures.